 While all teams attempt to avoid migrations, some situations force us down this path.
 The end-of-life of a tool, lack of critical features, missing integrations, or a standard corporate initiative all drive migrations.
-No matter the reason, we cannot abandon the value of data contained within the legacy technology.
+No matter the reason, we cannot abandon the value of data contained within legacy technology.

-How do we maximize productivity and minimize the pain?
+How do we maximize productivity and minimize pain?
 In this article, we give you some recommendations to ease your journey and get productive in your new tooling.

 Defining Tool Migration Success

 It is important to define success for the migration, but the real question is: why is this important?
 With many stakeholders involved in a migration, it is critical to pick the voice of focus.